Rensselaer Polytechnic Institute: Ice hockey (men's)

 RPI has a competitive Division I hockey team who won NCAA national titles in 1954 and 1985.
 Depending on how the rules are interpreted, the RPI men's ice hockey team may have the longest winning streak on record for a Division I team; in the 1984–85 season it was undefeated for 30 games, but one game was against the University of Toronto, a non-NCAA team.
 Continuing into the 1985–86 season, RPI continued undefeated over 38 games, including two wins over Toronto.
 The streak ended at Boston University against the Terriers.
 Adam Oates and Daren Puppa, two players during that time, both went on to become stars in the NHL.
 Joé Juneau, who played from 1987 to 1991, and Brian Pothier, who played from 1996 to 2000, also spent many years in the NHL.
 Graeme Townshend, who also played in the late 1980s, had a brief NHL career.
 He is the first man of Jamaican ancestry to play in the National Hockey League.

 The ice hockey team plays a significant role in the campus's culture, drawing thousands of fans each week to the Houston Field House during the season.
 The team's popularity even sparked the tradition of the hockey line, where students lined up for season tickets months in advance of the on-sale date.
 Today, the line generally begins a week or more before ticket sales.
 Another tradition since 1978 has been the "Big Red Freakout!" game held close to the first weekend of February.
-Fans usually dress in the schools colors red (cherry) and white, and gifts such as T-shirts are distributed en masse.
+Fans usually dress in the school's colors red (cherry) and white, and gifts such as T-shirts are distributed en masse.
 In ice hockey, the RPI's biggest rival has always been the upstate engineering school Clarkson University.
 In recent years RPI has also developed a spirited rivalry with their conference travel partner Union College, with whom they annually play a nonconference game in Albany for the Mayor's Cup.